 In our last post we featured questions from a local Jacksonville, FL clinic on how they choose a waste management company.
-This week we reached out to Tina Kenny, General Manager at Universal Waste Management and got some great insights on how they answer those questions:
+This week we reached out to Tina Kenny, General Manager at Universal Waste Management and got some great insights on how Your Questions on Waste Removal Answered:

 - Are they reliable?